About the Newport Symposium

-The Symposium Committee and the Preservation Society look forward to welcoming you to the 2019 Newport Symposium, Travels Across America: Art, Nature and the Pursuit of Beauty.
+The Symposium Committee and the Preservation Society look forward to welcoming you to the 2020, 28th annual Newport Symposium, Movers, Shakers, and Makers.

 The Preservation Society of Newport County, Rhode Island, is a non-profit organization accredited by the American Alliance of Museums and dedicated to preserving and interpreting the area’s historic architecture, landscapes, decorative arts and social history.
 Its 11 historic properties - seven of them National Historic Landmarks - span more than 250 years of American architectural and social development.